 How to create a fantastic yearly garden journal

 As you can see, there are hundreds of things that can be tracked in a yearly garden journal and we’ve only scratched the surface.
 Because you never know what data will be important next year, there really is no detail that is too small to mention.
-Luckily, you get to decide on the level of detail that suits your needs.

 You can create a journal several ways: